chrsmj/pngnx23299/README.md

 Idempotence is not perfectly supported, but it is fairly well-respected by this role, and so with certain Tags you can re-run portions of the role at different times.
 The rest of these examples assume that you have passwordless sudo working on TARGET and are connecting to TARGET using currently in-memory SSH keys.

+### Tag: apache

+Prepares Apache webserver for FreePBX installation (but does not actually install Apache):

+`$ ansible-playbook -i TARGET, -t apache playbook.yml`

+### Tag: catbert

+Adds some users and groups, fixes up some permissions, and prepares Asterisk configuration for fresh FreePBX installation:

+`$ ansible-playbook -i TARGET, -t catbert playbook.yml`

+### Tag: confirm

+Confirmation steps at the beginning of the installation.
+Most often this would be used in the negative to skip the confirmation steps; such as during a completely automated install, or if you want to force install on a non-Debian 12 system (not recommended unless you really know what you are doing):

+`$ ansible-playbook -i TARGET, --skip-tags confirm playbook.yml`

+### Tag: dahdi

+Builds and installs only the DAHDI hardware drivers:

+`$ ansible-playbook -i TARGET, -t dahdi playbook.yml`

+### Tag: db

+Prepares MySQL/MariaDB for use by FreePBX including ODBC configuration (but does not actually install MySQL/MariaDB):

+`$ ansible-playbook -i TARGET, -t db playbook.yml`

+### Tag: drwho

+Installs and configures ChronyD as the Network Time Protocol (NTP) server on LANs and/or VLANs:

+`$ ansible-playbook -i TARGET, -t drwho playbook.yml`

 ### Tag: extra

-Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this tag previously because you only wanted the basic FreePBX modules -- see above in the [Intermediate Installation Methods](#intermediate-installation-methods) section):
+Installs the extra FreePBX modules, beyond basic ones from the default basic installation (useful if you skipped this tag previously because you only wanted the basic FreePBX modules -- see above in the [Intermediate Installation Methods](#intermediate-installation-methods) section). *See detailed list of modules in the default/main/freepbx_modules.yml file*:

 `$ ansible-playbook -i TARGET, -t extra playbook.yml`

-*See detailed list of modules in the default/main/freepbx_modules.yml file.*

 ### Tag: firewall

-Resets only the firewall portions:
+Resets only the firewall portions. *Firewalling via UFW with limited SSH from anywhere and only LAN access to SIP and HTTP/S*:

 `$ ansible-playbook -i TARGET, -t firewall playbook.yml`

-*Firewalling via UFW with limited SSH from anywhere and only LAN access to SIP and HTTP/S.*
+### Tag: logrotate

+Configures log rotation policies for Asterisk and FreePBX log files, with some reasonable defaults:

+`$ ansible-playbook -i TARGET, -t logrotate playbook.yml`

 ### Tag: gui

-Installs only the FreePBX parts -- potentially useful if you already installed Asterisk, MySQL/MariaDB, Apache, and all other FreePBX package dependencies:
+Installs only the FreePBX parts -- potentially useful if you already installed Asterisk, MySQL/MariaDB, Apache, and all other FreePBX package dependencies. *You need to set the web interface admin user/pass using the web GUI immediately after this role is played out*:

 `$ ansible-playbook -i TARGET, -t gui playbook.yml`

-*You need to set the web interface admin user/pass using the web GUI immediately after this role is played out.*

 ### Tag: nonfree

-Installs nonfree Asterisk codecs and DAHDI firmware:
+Installs nonfree Asterisk codecs and DAHDI firmware. *By default, this role attempts to install only FLOSS software.
+You will need to explicitly pass command-line tag "nonfree" to install non-free software*:

 `$ ansible-playbook -i TARGET, -t nonfree playbook.yml`

-*This role attempts to install only FLOSS software.
-You will need to explicitly pass command-line tag "nonfree" to install non-free software.*
+### Tag: nopants

+Only used in combination with the [uninstall tag](#tag-uninstall) to stop the firewall parts (not recommended):

+`$ ansible-playbook -i TARGET, -t uninstall,nopants playbook.yml`

+### Tag: packages

+Updates and installs needed Debian packages using apt:

+`$ ansible-playbook -i TARGET, -t packages playbook.yml`

+### Tag: phoneprov

+Automates phone provisioning of certain Aastra, Polycom and SNOM phones; using an NGINX front-end proxy to the backend Asterisk HTTP server and PJSIP phoneprov modules, utilized to serve up some Penguin PBX Solutions customized template files for the phones. *See the /etc/asterisk/pjsip.endpoint_custom_post.conf file for a sample for how to configure your phones to auto-provision.
+This sample is installed as part of the [basic installation](#basic-installation)*:

+`$ ansible-playbook -i TARGET, -t phoneprov playbook.yml`

 ### Tag: plus

-Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra:
+Installs only the rest of the main-line FreePBX modules, beyond basic gui and extra. *See detailed list of modules in the default/main/freepbx_modules.yml file*:

 `$ ansible-playbook -i TARGET, -t plus playbook.yml`

-*See detailed list of modules in the default/main/freepbx_modules.yml file.*

 ### Tag: splat